Nebuchadnezzar's Image (Daniel 2)

 - There will only be four realms from Babylon until God's everlasting kingdom (v.
 38-44).

-- There are only 4 earthly realms described in the prophecy because they are the realms that had control over the area where the large part of God's people dwelt.
+- There are only 4 earthly realms described in the prophecy because they are the realms that had control over the area where God's organized church on earth was headquartered.
 There are many other great empires that are not mentioned as one of these 4 earthly realms, such as the Ottomans, Chinese Han Dynasty and Mongols, though some of these may have other prophetic roles.
+God is at work within all these earthly realms and His followers are found everywhere, but He always has a chosen entity, an organized church (e.g. Israel, Apostolic Church, Church in Wilderness, End-Time Remnant) through which He spreads His gospel.
+The prophecies of Daniel and Revelation focus upon realms and events that directly affect His organized church.

 - We know from history and other Bible verses the clear identity of the four realms.